-“Multiple fatalities” after two mass shootings in New Zealand mosques
+Live-streaming New Zealand gunman said he aimed to disrupt U.S. politics

 “Those coming over the fence, all adults and including at least three men, were screaming and crying.”

-The suspected shooter, a supporter of Donald Trump, had published a racist manifesto online, which describes his possible motives and choice of New Zealand as a target:
+In an apparent online post by the suspected shooter, he identifies himself as a supporter of Donald Trump, describes his possible motives, his choice of New Zealand as a target, and his aim to impact the political climate in the United States.

+An “attempted abolishment of [gun] rights by the left will result in a dramatic polarization of the people in the United States and eventually a fracturing of the US along cultural and racial lines,” he wrote.

 #BREAKING: In manifesto, Christchurch mosque shooting suspect wrote "I chose firearms for the affect it would have on social discourse," also said he hoped to draw media attention and hoped to influence political matters in the United States https://t.co/3dwagifAuO pic.twitter.com/cCQUZlPM5t